“Your Peace of Mind" Part 4

 Supporting underlying medical conditions

-Pain, infections, or medication side effects can contribute to agitation.
+Be aware that any pain, infections, or medication side effects can contribute to agitation.

 Recommendations